QuentinWach/Introduction-to-Fluid-Simulations/src/Eulerian Fluid in 2D.md

 ### Measuring Pressure
 We can also store a physical pressure value $p^{i,j}$ inside each cell!

-For the $n$ iterations and all $i,j$, we can then additionally calculate it as
+For the $n$ iterations and all $i,j$ , we can then additionally calculate it as

 $$
     p^{i,j} \leftarrow p^{i,j} + \frac{d}{s}\cdot \frac{\rho \; h}{\Delta t},